WebAssembly/wasi-keyvalue/README.md

 - [etc.]

 ### Change log
+- 2023-05-17: Updated batch example to use one interface instead of 2
 - 2023-02-13: The following changes were made to the API:
   - Added `bucket` type to the `types` interface.
   - Uses pseudo-stream and pseudo-resource types inspired from [wasi-io ](https://github.com/WebAssembly/wasi-io)